ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 }
 ~~~~

-# Protocols

-## Issuing Signed Claims about an Artifact.

-Issuance itself is just signing with a key currently associated with the issuer DID.

-### SCITT is agnostic to claim types and formats (?)

-> Are we going to specify formats for envelope payloads, aka "sets of claims" ?
-How are the types and formats below authenticated?
-We considered a "cty" protected header for that purpose.

-Claim types include:
-- SBOMs
-- Malware scans
-- Human audits
-- Policies (= parameterized claims, with subject as input parameter)

-Claim formats include:
+## Claim issuance

+There are many types of statements (such as SBOMs, malware scans, audit reports, policy definitions) that issuers may want to turn into claims.
+The issuer must first decide on a suitable format to serialize the statement, such as:
 - JSON-SPDX
 - CBOR-SPDX
 - SWID
 - CoSWID
 - CycloneDX
+- in-toto
+- SLSA

+Once the statement is serialized with the correct content type, the issuer should fill in the attributes for the registration policy information header.
+From the issuer's perspective, using attributes from named policies ensures that the claim may only be registered on transparency services that implement the associated policy.
+For instance, if a claim is frequently updated, and it is important for verifiers to always consider the latest version, issuers SHOULD use the `sequence_no` or `issuer_ts` attributes.

+Once all the envelope headers are set, the issuer MAY use a standard COSE implementation to produce the serialized claim (the SCITT tag of `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a claim).

 ## Registering Signed Claims.

 The same claim may be independently registered in multiple TS.
 To register a claim, the service performs the following steps:

 1. Client authentication.

 So far, implementation-specific, and unrelated to the issuer identity.
+Claims may be registered by a different party than their issuer.

 2. Issuer identification.
 The service must check that the ledger records a recent DID document for the `issuer` protected header of the envelope.
 This MAY require that the service resolve the issuer DID and record the resulting document.
 (See issuer identity above.)

-> Still missing any validation step involving prior claims, e.g., if the ledger already records any other claims from the same issuer with the same feed, check that the SVN of the new claim increments the claim of these prior claims.

 3. Envelope signature verification, as described in COSE signature, using the signature algorithm and verification key of the issuer DID document.

 4. Envelope validation.
 The service MUST check that the envelope has a payload and the protected headers listed above.
 The service MAY additionally verify the payload format and content.

-5. The service MAY apply an additional service-specific registration policy.
-The service SHOULD document this step, and MAY record additional evidence to enable its replayability.
+5. Apply registration policy: for named policies, the TS should check that the required registration info attributes are present in the envelope and apply the check described in Table 1.
+A TS MUST reject claims that contain an attribute used for a named policy that is not enforced by the service.
+Custom claims are evaluated given the current ledger state and the entire envelope, and MAY use information contained in the attributes of named policies.

-6. Commit to the ledger.
+6. Commit the new claim to the ledger

-7. Sign and return receipt.
+7. Sign and return the receipt.

 The last two steps MAY be shared between a batch of claims recorded in the ledger.